tongqq/Multicenter_Diffusion_Preprocessing/README.md

 <br>

-The script Preprocessing_all_sub.sh calls prep_diffusion.sh to preprocess the diffusion-weighted images described in the ref.
+The script example.sh calls prep_diffusion.sh to preprocess the diffusion-weighted images described in the ref.

-The Preprocessing_diffusion.sh is capable to preprocess other diffusion data, in case the images meet the following requirements:
+The prep_diffusion.sh is capable to preprocess other diffusion data, in case the images meet the following requirements:

 * The b0 images contain opposite phase encoding directions along AP and PA, at least one image along each direction was acquired.
 * The ACQ readout time of the sequence is known.